kmuncie/warwick-clip-notes/README.md

 * 906
   * Br.
 Knorr releasing the New World Translation
 * 951
-  * Childrens bedtime story on WBBR
+  * Childrens' bedtime story on WBBR
 * 959
   * Very old recorded message from missionary to wife
 * 969